andresmao23/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 * Last lines of a file, exercise 4
 * I'd prefer the first ones actually, exercise 5
 * Line 2, exercise 6
-* It is a good file that cuts iron without making a noise, exercise 7
+* It is a good file that cuts iron without making a noise, exercise 7 - Not working
-* Save current state of directory
+* Save current state of directory,exercise 8
+* Duplicate last line, exercise 9* Duplicate last line, exercise 9